NLCaceres/my-portfolio/react-client/README.md

 - `yarn install` -> Usually run as expected to create a lock file + package install, but also often run when major package changes are added to package.json
 - `yarn start` -> Run the app in dev mode (typically localhost:3000) with hot reloading
 - `yarn test` -> Launch test runner in interactive watch mode
+  - To force all tests to run, use `--watchAll`
+  - To get coverage, use `--coverage` (No middle double-dash needed, i.e. `yarn test -- --coverage`)
+    - Be aware of jest settings in `package.json`, which can accidentally exclude tests or include unnecessary files
+  - To run once without watching, either use `CI=true` env var as a prefix or `--ci` flag which is, of course, helpful in Continuous Integration environments where a single run-through all the tests is all that's needed
 - `yarn build` -> Build app for production in /build dir, minified and hashed filenames
     - Problem minifying? https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
 - `yarn eject` -> One way operation!
 Instead of yarn controlling webpack, babel, etc,